-Furnace Control
+Fan Control

-The furnace control provides power to the circulating air blower to keep it on until the furnace cools down.
+The fan/delay control provides power to the circulating air blower to keep it on furnace until the furnace cools down.

 The fan off-delay setting can be adjusted if the fan remains on long enough that cool drafts are felt in the room after the furnace shuts off.